OpenMiniServer/openthread/README.md

 4. Thread interaction data is managed using smart pointers to achieve automated memory management without worrying about memory leaks.

+5. Three major design patterns for multithreading: Await pattern, Worker pattern and Actor pattern.

+## Three major design patterns for multithreading development

+1. Await pattern.
+Two threads, one thread requests the other thread and blocks waiting; the other thread receives the request and returns data to wake up the first thread; the first thread wakes up and continues execution with the data.

+2. Worker pattern.
+Suitable for clients, create a certain number of worker threads to form a factory and provide a unique interface service to the outside.

+3. Actor pattern.
+Suitable for servers, one thread per Actor, different Actors are responsible for different functions.

 ## 1.Create Thread HelloWorld
 ```C++